Soviet cruiser Voroshilov: Service

 Voroshilov was laid down at the Marti South shipyard in Nikolayev on 15 October 1935; the second of the Project 26, to use their industrial designation, Kirov-class cruisers.
 She was launched on 28 June 1937, but she had to wait for her Soviet-built machinery to be delivered before she was completed on 20 June 1940.
-On 26 June 1941 Voroshilov covered Soviet destroyers bombarding Constanta, after the Germans attacked the Soviet Union, and was slightly damaged by a mine exploded by the destroyer Soobrazitelny's paravanes.
-She bombarded Axis troops near Odessa on 19 September with 148 180 mm shells and was transferred to Novorossiysk shortly afterwards.
+On 26 June 1941 Voroshilov covered Soviet destroyers bombarding Constanta, after the Axis powers invaded the Soviet Union, and was slightly damaged by a mine exploded by the destroyer Soobrazitelny's paravanes.
+She bombarded Axis troops near Odessa on 19 September with 148 shells from her main guns and was transferred to Novorossiysk shortly afterwards.
 On 2 November the ship was bombed in harbor by Junkers Ju 88 bombers of Kampfgeschwader 51.
 She was hit twice; one hit started a fire in #3 magazine that was extinguished by water flooding in from the second hit.
 Voroshilov had to be towed to Poti for repairs, which lasted until February 1942.
 She shelled Axis positions near Feodosiya on 19 March and 3 April 1942, but was damaged by fragments from bombs from Ju 88s on 10 April and had to return to Batumi for minor repairs.

 On 8 and 11 May she provided fire support for Soviet troops around Kerch and the Taman Peninsula.
-On 27 May one of her turbines broke down, while helping to transfer the 9th Naval Infantry Brigade from Batumi to Sevastopol, and required repairs lasting until 24 July 1942.

-On 1 December 1942, while she was bombarding the then-Romanian Snake Island together with the destroyer Soobrazitelny, the cruiser was damaged by Romanian mines, but she managed to return to Poti for repairs under her own power.
+On 27 May one of her turbines broke down, while helping to transfer the 9th Naval Infantry Brigade from Batumi to Sevastopol, and required repairs lasting until 24 July.
+On 1 December, while she was bombarding the then-Romanian Snake Island together with the destroyer Soobrazitelny, the cruiser was damaged by Romanian mines, but she managed to return to Poti for repairs under her own power.
 During the brief bombardment, she fired forty-six 180 mm and fifty-seven 100 mm shells, which struck the radio station, barracks and lighthouse on the island, but failed to inflict significant losses.
 After her repairs were completed she provided naval gunfire support for Soviet forces landing behind German lines at Malaya Zemlya at the end of January 1943.
 On 17 February the ship transferred from Poti to Batumi.

 Voroshilov was withdrawn from active operations, however, after the loss of three destroyers that were attempting to interdict the German evacuation of the Taman Bridgehead to air attack on 6 October 1943.
 This loss caused Stalin to forbid the deployment of large naval units without his express permission which was not granted during the rest of the war.
 The ship was transferred to Novorossiysk on 18 August 1944 and to Sevastopol on 5 November.
 She was awarded the Order of the Red Banner on 8 July 1945.